Policies and Procedures

 For students, who take exams at the ADS office in I-103:

-3. On the day of your exam, please arrive 5 minutes before your exam.
-An ADS staff member will help you check in and assign a locker for your belongings.
+- On the day of your exam, please arrive 5 minutes before your exam.
+An Access Advocate will help you check in and assign a locker for your belongings.

-During distance learning due to the Covid-19 Pandemic, we are utilizing a test proctoring platform called ProctorU.
+During distance learning due to the Covid-19 Pandemic, we are utilizing various test proctoring platforms, including ProctorU.

-- If the student is unsatisfied with ADS staff member’s decision to approve or deny an accommodation request, the student has up to 10 days to file a written appeal with the Director or Designee.
+- If the student is unsatisfied with the Access Advocate’s decision to approve or deny an accommodation request, the student has up to 10 days to file a written appeal with the Director or Designee.
 The written appeal must contain the specific nature and basis of the appeal.
-While the appeal is being decided, the student will be provided with the accommodations originally approved by the ADS staff member.
-The Director or Designee has five (5) school days from receipt of the appeal request to review and respond in writing to the student and ADS staff member.
+While the appeal is being decided, the student will be provided with the accommodations originally approved by the Access Advocate.
+The Director or Designee has five (5) school days from receipt of the appeal request to review and respond in writing to the student and Access Advocate.
 A written response from the Director or Designee shall be final.
 If the appeal is decided in student’s favor, the accommodation(s) in question will not be applied retroactively.

 If you feel that you have been unfairly or improperly treated due to a disability, you may contact Harper College’s Non-Discrimination Compliance Officer by contacting the Human Resources Office at 847.925.6216.
 The process, steps, and timelines to follow for filing a grievance are as follows: